willpatterson/HOPSTACK/README.rst

 LASubway README
 ***************

 LASubway (LAS) is a software pipeliner in active development.
-I started the LASubway project because I have exprienced profound discontinuity in the way computational analyses are documented, written, and exectued in the acedemic community.
-This discontinuity makes computational research difficult to reproduce adding a lot of overhead to researchers.
+I started the LASubway project because I have experienced profound discontinuity in the way computational analyses are documented, written, and exectued in the acedemic community.
+This discontinuity makes computational research difficult to reproduce adding a lot of overhead work for researchers simply to reproduce results.
 LASubway aims to address these problems with a comprehensive set of tools to create, document, run and distriubte standarized software pipelines on UNIX-like computers and clusters.

 LASubway is named after Los Angeles' 1990's metro system for two resasons: